How To Troubleshoot Bluetooth Headset Connection Issues On Windows

 Verify Headset Battery Level

 When troubleshooting Bluetooth connection issues, one of the first things you should check is the battery level of your headset.
 A low battery can often cause connectivity problems and lead to dropped signals or poor sound quality.
 Make sure your headset is fully charged before attempting to reconnect it to your device.
-If the battery is low, consider replacing it or charging it fully before troubleshooting further.
+If the battery is low, consider replacing it or charging it fully before further.

 Check Headset Volume